A Rank-Based Sequential Test of Independence: Rank-based tests

-Hence no information is lost when passing from the sequential ranks $\hat{F}_n(X_n), \hat{G}_n(Y_n)$ to the randomized ranks $(R_n, S_n)$.
+and no information is lost when passing from the sequential ranks $\hat{F}_n(X_n), \hat{G}_n(Y_n)$ to the randomized ranks $(R_n, S_n)$.
 If the marginal distributions of $(X,Y)$ are not continuous, then \eqref{eq:filtration} does not hold.
-This difference is important if one wants to deramdomize the test martingales, c.f.~Section \ref{sec:implementation} and \ref{sec:derandomization}.
-Notice that, related to the discussion in Section \ref{sec:literature_review}, our test martingales $(M_n^{(d)})_{n\in\mathbb{N}}$ are safe --- i.e.~satisfy \eqref{eq:stopped_martingale} --- only with respect to stopping rules adapted to $(\mathcal{G}_n)_{n\in\mathbb{N}}$.
-It is not valid to apply stopping rules which depend on the original observations $(X_n, Y_n)_{n\in\mathbb{N}}$.
-Such a restriction also appears in the group-invariant anytime-valid tests by \citeA{Perez2022}, where only stopping rules adapted to a maximal invariant are allowed. \end{remark}
+This difference is important if one wants to deramdomize the test martingales, c.f.~Section \ref{sec:implementation} and Section \ref{sec:derandomization}.
+Notice that, related to the discussion in Section \ref{sec:literature_review}, our test martingales $\mathcal{M}^{d}$ are safe --- i.e., satisfy \eqref{eq:stopped_martingale} --- only with respect to stopping rules under $(\mathcal{G}_n)_{n\in\mathbb{N}}$, but not under the original filtration $(\mathcal{F}_n)_{n\in\mathbb{N}}$.
+Such a restriction also appears in the group-invariant anytime-valid tests by \citet{Perez2022}, which are only safe with respect to the filtration generated by a maximal invariant. \end{remark}

-\begin{remark}[Connection to multinomial testing and prediction] The density $f_n^{(d)}$ equals the likelihood ratio between the observed bin frequencies, including one initial count per bin, and the uniform multinomial distribution with probability $d^{-2}$ on each of the bins.
-So for fixed $d$, our test martingale $\mathcal{M}^d$ yields a test of the uniform multinomial distribution.
-Including an initial count of $1$ in each bin $\Bkld$ is equivalent to imposing uniform prior over the bin probabilities $P((R_n, S_n) \in \Bkld)$; that is,
+\begin{remark}[Connection to multinomial testing and prediction] The density $f_n^{(d)}$ equals the likelihood ratio between the observed bin frequencies, including one initial count per bin, and the uniform multinomial distribution with probabilities $d^{-2}$.
+So for fixed $d$, our test martingale $\mathcal{M}^d$ gives a test of the uniform multinomial distribution.
+Including an initial count of $1$ in each bin is equivalent to a uniform prior over the bin probabilities $\P\{(R_n, S_n) \in \Bkld\}$; that is,